A Dynkin Game with Independent Processes and Incomplete Information: Introduction

 Another, more ambitious approach toward relaxing the complete information assumption is to assume that each player has his own stream of observations, unobservable by other players.
-In this case, each player has to terminate the game based only on his observations and knowledge of the law of the other player's process.
-As an example of such a Dynkin game, one can consider a competition between two companies who need first to develop and then sell similar goods.
-In such a situation, each firm faces a dilemma: either to wait longer to produce a better product, but potentially lose customers due to the other firm's sales, or to produce a lower quality product but be the first seller in the market.
+In this case, which we call the \textit{private information case}, each player has to terminate the game based only on his observations and knowledge of the law of the other player's process.
+As an example of such a Dynkin game, one can consider a competition between two companies who need to be the first to develop and then sell similar goods.
+In such a situation, each firm faces a dilemma: either to wait longer in order to produce a better product, but potentially lose customers and market share due to the other firm's entry into the market, or to produce a lower-quality product, but be the first entrant in the market.
 Another example would be a hiring problem, in which two firms test the same candidate for a job and need to decide whether to offer the candidate a contract before the other firm does, which carries the risk of hiring a lower-quality worker.
-To the best of our knowledge, the only result available in this direction is a paper by Gensbittel \& Grün \cite{GenGru}, where the authors consider a two-player zero-sum Dynkin game in which each player observes his own continuous-time finite state Markov chain.
-Gensbittel \& Grün propose a more general setting, with observations modeled by infinite-state Markov processes, for future research.